alan-turing-institute/trustchain/docs/getting-started.md

 root_event_time = 1697213008
 ```

-!!! warning "Root event time configuration parameter"
+!!! warning "Root event time"

     The "root event time" refers to the exact time at which the root DID was published.
 It is imperative that this configuration parameter is entered correctly, because it identifies the root public key certificate.

-    If you are not sure about the correct root event time, or you are intending to create your own root DID, leave this parameter unset for now.
+    If you are not sure about the correct root event time for your network, or you are intending to create your own root DID, leave this parameter unset for now.

-    In future versions of Trustchain, this Unix time parameter will be replaced by a calendar data (the "root event date") plus a short confirmation code.
+    In future versions of Trustchain, this Unix time parameter will be replaced by a calendar date (the "root event date") plus a short confirmation code.

 ## Using Trustchain